 Joe Farnham (below) would have his hands full, or so it seemed at the time.

 The problem with the Boxer was that all the concepts submitted looked like a badge-engineered TR7, which was exactly what it was.
 The longer-term MGB and TR7 replacement would be Project Broadside, which would use an amalgam of TR7 and Triumph Lynx parts.
 Two Lynx prototypes were cannibalised to create two Broadside prototypes, a convertible and coupe.
 The convertible was fitted with an O-Series engine, whilst the coupe was fitted with the Rover V8.

 Sadly, on 23 January, Giovanni Michelotti, stylist of many classic Triumph cars died from skin cancer.
 He was 59 years old.
 His son Edgardo, now in charge of the family firm, submitted a design for the competition to design the Boxer MG project along with Triumph Engineering, BL Styling Services, Panther Westwinds and Cars and Concepts.

-The 93-day saga that was the sacking of Derek Robinson, the Longbridge Convener and Chairman of the Combined British Leyland Shop Stewards’ Committee, was played out in the full glare of the media.
-The sight of BL employees threatening to strike did nothing for BL Cars market share, which dropped to a miserable 15 per cent in January 1980.
+The 93-day saga that was the sacking of Derek Robinson, the Longbridge Convener and Chairman of the British Leyland (Motor Corporation Combined) Trade Union Committee (BLTUC) was played out in the full glare of the media.
+The sight of BL employees threatening to strike did nothing for BL Cars’ market share, which dropped to a miserable 15 per cent in January 1980.

 The effects of the recession begin to bite